Seeking exceptional educators!

 - Participating in all required introductory and ongoing training, team meetings, and one-on-one check-ins.

 - Demonstrating the ability to accurately observe and rate teacher performance based on TNTP Core Teaching Rubric.

 We are looking for amazing people who have diverse backgrounds and experiences, are inspired by our mission and are highly motivated to change children’s lives through education.
 You’ll be right at home here if you learn from failure and overcome adversity, cultivate strong relationships, and push yourself, your work and the people around you to the next level.

-Successful applicants to the Classroom Evaluator position will demonstrate strong time management, organizational, and communication skills, both oral and written; are self-motivated; and display a commitment to improving teacher effectiveness for all students.
-Ideal candidates will also:
+Successful applicants to the Classroom Observer position will demonstrate strong time management, organizational, and communication skills, both oral and written; self-motivation; understanding of and empathy for the challenges faced by early career teachers; and a commitment to improving teacher effectiveness for all students.

-- Demonstrate strong familiarity with and understanding of the Common Core State Standards and/or state standards for their site
+- Demonstrate strong familiarity with and understanding of college and career ready standards (specifically the California state standards in all core academic subjects)

 - Demonstrate a track record of meeting ambitious academic goals with students